aaron-grahn/pv/README.md

 # Porting

 A port provides implementations of E\_k(M), D\_k(M), and H(M).
-It also provides Base64 encoding.
+It also provides an ascii encoding algorithm, such as base64.
 Ports are not obligated to use the same cryptographic primitives as one another.

 It is necessary that the H(M) output a hash of a size that can be used as a key by the functions E and D. It is also necessary that the block size of the